cobisLab/RDDL/README.md

 conda activate RDDL
 ```

-4. If you want to leave the YTLR Conda envrionment, please type:
+4. If you want to leave the RDDL Conda envrionment, please type:

 ```
 conda deactivate RDDL